corriedotdev/corriedotdev.github.io/_posts/2022-03-23-investing.md

 A diverse portfolio is healthy, you don't want all your eggs in one basket.
 However the conviction I have for my investments is good just now that I don't do crypto but enjoy researching and following its story.
 Explore with cryto, understand how it works and how staking your coin to make passive income is actually a smart way to make passive income each month.

 ### Stocks
-You could set up a stocks and shares isa where you invest in companies that provide dividends frequently.
+You could set up a stocks and shares isa where you invest in companies that provide dividends frequently known as "Dividend stocks."
 Not all companies give dividends so your account only increases if the stock goes up, $APPL was a good one along with $MSFT from memory.
-Its nice getting paid from a large company like that for doing nothing other than invest.
-These companies are blue chip stocks but not going to get rapid % roi so I avoid that.
+Its nice getting paid from a large company like that for doing nothing other than investing.
+These companies are blue chip stocks / value stocks but not going to get rapid % roi so I avoid that.
 I want to make a lot of money fast with minimal but some risk.
+For this there are fundamentals to follow which allow you to stay convicted to your investment.

-Rather than that, look outward.
-What companies are growing?
+Look outward.
 What industries are growing?
+What companies are working on this?

 [Not even god himself can beat dollar cost averaging.](https://tradingplatforms.com/uk/) You want to beat the index or you should just invest in the index, so find a company you like, invest when you can.
 Get conviction from understanding the companies balance sheet, how are they expanding, is their mission statement valid.